yashburshe/CS4530-Fall-2025/Activities/Module13 Activity.md

    2. If you don't have Compass installed, follow the instructions to install MongoDB Compass and then connect.
    3. Otherwise, switch to the "I have MongoDB Compass installed" tab and connect.
 10. Open up MongoDB Compass and see what connections are displayed.
 You should see a connection to something like `<your repo name>.cvjdm.mongodb.net:27017` That connection should include databases such as such as "admin", "config", and "local".
-11. In Compass nav bar (on the left), select the connection you just created.
-Mouse to the "..." and select "Copy Connection String".
-Paste this connection string in some convenient place; you will need it later.
+11. In the Compass navigation bar (on the left), click the (+) button and add the connection string of the cluster you just created on MongoDB Atlas.
+Make sure to replace `<db_password>` in the connection string with your actual password.
+Finally, click ‘Save and Connect’.
-12. Go to your project repository's server folder and run the `populate_db.ts` script.
+12. Go to your project repository's server folder and run the `populateDB.ts` script.

 ```
 cd server
-npx ts-node populate_db.ts <your connection string>/fake_so
+npx ts-node ./seedData/populateDB.ts <your mongo connection string>
 ```

 You can find the connection string in the instructions from step 11.